Manchester has been christened Europe's Dance Capital, as they really do know how to party. The city boasts

 Then, wait for it boys: that world-famous scene!

-Manchester Pride is an LGBTQ+ charity which campaigns for equality; challenges discrimination; creates opportunity for engagement
+Manchester Pride is an LGBT+ charity which campaigns for equality; challenges discrimination; creates opportunity for engagement

-& participation; celebrates lesbian, gay, bisexual and transgender life; and fundraises to enrich and empower LGBTQ+ organisations,
+& participation; celebrates lesbian, gay, bisexual and transgender life; and fundraises to enrich and empower LGBT+ organisations,

 charities and communities throughout Greater Manchester.